 By understanding dairy markets, T.C.
 Jacoby & Co. balances the dairy industry for the benefit of all who work in it.

-We started building a business —and a reputation— in 1949, collecting a bank of industry knowledge and earning the trust of thousands of customers across the U.S. and globally.
+We started building a business —and a reputation— in 1949, collecting a bank of industry knowledge and earning the trust of thousands of customers across the globe.
 By being more skilled, more knowledgeable and easier to work with, T.C.
 Jacoby & Co. has helped build one of the world’s critical industries and ensured the health and safety of its consumers.